pattespatte/helix-theming-poc-01/README.md

 npm run build:design
 npm run build:vue

-# For hot-reload (live editing you also need to run
+# For hot-reload (see changes during runtime) you also need to run
 npm run watch

 # 3. Run the example